deckhouse/virtualization/docs/USER_GUIDE.md

 In commercial editions, you can migrate (move) a virtual machine disk to another storage by changing its StorageClass.

+Migration is supported for both statically attached disks and dynamically attached (hotplug) disks.

 {{< alert level="warning">}}
 Limitations of disk migration between storage: